NeverSettels/doctors-portland/README.md

 3. Step three: Clone this repository.
 4. Step four: Open the repository.
 5. Step five: Drag the html file into your broswer.
-6. Step six: Start picking your toppings!

-or enjoy it on [Netlyfy](https://elastic-ride-6b350c.netlify.com/)

 ## **Known Bugs**